AR2202/langjam2/submissions/Hylomorphic/README.md

 ## AI usage

-AI was used to help with the MODULE.bazel initial setup
+AI was used to help with the MODULE.bazel initial setup, to write the Dockerfile, and to sense check my category theory analogies (without actually changing any of them after the check).

-## Hylmorphic example usage
+## Hylomorphic example usage

 1. Start the TUI
 From the root directory, run